Student Life

 Béatrice Ouellet, Representative of the Saint-Louis site

-Ph.D. program in Clinical and Biomedical Science supervised by Pr.
-Krista Best and Pr.
-Marie-Ève Lamontagne.
+Doctorate in Clinical and Biomedical Sciences supervised by Pre Krista Best and Pre Marie-Ève Lamontagne.

 As student representatives, they organize and develop student life within their respective sites, in collaboration with the President and Vice-President.
 They take part in student committee meetings, organization of student events, and support the President and Vice-President when making decisions.
 Their mandate is for one year, renewable.